leikind/wice_grid/README.md

 ```

 Note that if we want to order initially by a column from a joined table we have to specify the table and
-the column name with the sql dot notation, that is, +products.name+.
+the column name with the sql dot notation, that is, `products.name`.

 To show columns of joined tables in the view table, the ActiveRecord model class name has to be specified,
 that corresponds to the joined table: